-Seattle University's development as one of the Pacific Northwest's leading universities is closely interwoven with the history of Seattle and the Pacific Northwest.
-It is the story of a continuing effort on the part of the University to help meet the educational demands of a burgeoning area.
+Seattle University's development as one of the Pacific Northwest's leading centers of higher education is closely interwoven with the history of Seattle and the Puget Sound area.
+It is the story of a continuing effort on the part of the University to serve the educational needs of a growing metropolitan community.